LupianezLab/Website/index.md

 %}

 {% capture text %}
-Meet our team—PhD students, postdocs, and more—driving a dynamic research working at both experimental and computational levels.
+Meet our team driving a dynamic research at both experimental and computational levels!
 {%
   include button.html
   link="team"